sheagk/commute-times/README.md

 # commute-times
 Uses Google's Directions API to calculate commute times to/from potential homes

+## Dependencies:

+All functions will require `requests`, `tqdm`, `datetime`, `pyyaml`, and `pytz`.
+If you don't want to set your timezone by hand (see below), you'll also need `tzlocal`.

+The grid search will additionally require `numpy`.
+If you want to bound the search to be within a state's boundaries (e.g. if you want to exclude the ocean from your search), then you'll also need `shapely` and `cartopy`.

+Finally, `bokeh` is required to plot the results of the grid search overtop a Google Maps instance.

 ## Usage:

 There are two main ways to use these tools.
 In either case, you must first setup